DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - Genre: Fantasy (Magic) Roguelike
 - 3D
 - 3rd Person, NOT top-down
-- The game is supposed to feel
+- The game is supposed to feel like:
+	- Difficulty: ETG / Risk of Rain / Hades
+	- Combat:

 ### Main Mechanics